dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/installation/index.md

   Container Registry which can have their own subdomains requires certificates for those subdomains also.)
-- If you want to send notification emails, install and configure a mail server (MTA) like sendmail.
+- If you want to send notification emails, install and configure a mail server (MTA) like Sendmail or Postfix.
 Alternatively, you can use other [third party SMTP servers](../settings/smtp.md).

 ## Installation and Configuration